All subjects in your pilot training are taught through our distance learning courses. We offer all license levels from LAPL to ATPL/IR.

 80 Principles of flight

-In accordance with EASA guidelines the Federal Office of Civil Aviation (FOCA) will provide you with a maximum of six examination sessions to pass all subjects.
+The Federal Office of Civil Aviation (FOCA) provides you with a maximum of six examination sessions in accordance with EASA requirements in order to pass all subjects.
 Each subject can be repeated a maximum of three times.
-We recommend taking all subjects within the first three sessions.
-This leaves three sessions for possible repetitions of failed subjects.
-The FOCA exam requires at least 75% of the maximum number of points per subject to pass the exam.
-The period up to the completion of all theoretical subjects is a maximum of 18 months from the visit of the first examination session.
-At the end of the last theoretical subject, practical training must be completed within 24 months at PPL level and within 36 months at CPL and ATPL levels.
-In order to be able to enroll you in a FOCA exam, you must pass internal final tests per subject in advance.
-We set the hurdle at 80% of the maximum score to take into account any nervousness at the FOCA exam.
+We recommend that all subjects are spread over the first three sessions.
+This leaves three sessions for possible repetitions of subjects not passed.
+At least 75% of the maximum number of points per subject must be achieved in the FOCA exam in order to pass the exam.
+The time taken to complete all theoretical subjects is a maximum of 18 months from the first examination session.
+From the last theory subject passed, practical training must be completed within 24 months at PPL level and within 36 months at CPL and ATPL levels.
+In order for us to register you for a FOCA examination, you must first take internal final tests for each subject.
+We use 80% of the maximum number of points to take into account any nervousness in the FOCA examination.